poole/hyde/_posts/2017-01-05-command-line-cozy.md

 It's worth being able to use because even the sparsest linux install will have some variant of vi.
 Also, when working with remote machines, it's nice to be able to edit text in a powerful editor directly on that machine.
 Finally, sometimes another program (e.g. git) will plop you into vim without you realizing it, so it's nice to know what to do in this situation.
+In addition, many programs, such as `less` use vim keybindings for fast navigation.

 Your first encounter with vi is likely to mostly be concerned with how to exit.
 So, here we go (you can execute `vi` at the command line to test this out in a vi session):